infomongo/infomongo.github.io/_posts/2018-04-20-driving-while-high.md

 > “However, most culpability surveys have established cannabis use among crashed drivers by determining the presence of an inactive metabolite of THC in blood or urine that can be detected for days after smoking and can only be taken as evidence for past use of cannabis.”

-In other words, the blood and urine tests are not a good indication that you are high right now.
-At best, they are an indication that you have been high recently. **This may be masking the effects of pot on driving**, since you are effectively averaging in the rates of people who were not high at the time of their accidents.
+In other words, **neither blood nor urine tests are a good way to determine if you are high right now**.
+At best, they are an indication that you have been high recently.
+However, this may be masking the effects of pot on driving, because you are effectively averaging in the accident rates of people who were not high at the time of their accidents.

 Another [study from the Institute for Human Psychopharmacology, University of Maastricht][maas2] tested subjects after ingesting marijuana.